- Chart

 History and Background

-Ingles Markets Incorporated (NASDAQ: IMKTA) was founded in 1963 by Robert Ingram.
-It began as a single grocery store in Asheville, North Carolina, and has since grown into a regional supermarket chain.
-Key milestones include its expansion throughout the Southeastern United States, the introduction of its own private label brands, and its continued focus on offering a full-service grocery experience with in-store pharmacies and fuel centers.
-The company has maintained its commitment to community-focused growth and adapting to evolving consumer needs within the grocery sector.
+Ingles Markets, Incorporated (NASDAQ: IMKTA) was founded by W.R.
+Ingles in 1963 in Asheville, North Carolina.
+The company started with a single supermarket and has since grown into a regional grocery chain.
+Key milestones include its expansion across multiple states in the southeastern U.S., the introduction of its own private label brands, and its continued focus on community-based store operations.
+Ingles has evolved from a local grocer to a significant player in its operating regions, consistently adapting to consumer needs and market trends.

 Core Business Areas